 By 2020, millennials will form 50% of the global workforce.
 We’ve seen a rise in the number of banks, legal establishments and professional services firms who are adopting this modern day hippy vibe, but the majority of companies are playing catch-up to attract and keep the best young talent before they vote with their feet.

-In a world where young people typically hide behind technology and spend less time face-to-face with friends and colleagues, I wonder if they’re aware that they are defining the culture of the 21st century office that encourages us to step out of our insular worlds and bump into each other.
+In a world where young people typically hide behind technology and spend less time face-to-face with friends and colleagues, are they aware that they are defining the culture of the 21st century office that encourages us to step out of our insular worlds and bump into each other?
 Whether they know it or not it’s happening and we all need to jump on board.

 Trevor BaconBusiness Unit Director, ComoEmail